snabbco/snabb/README.md

-# Linux system calls for LuaJIT
+# Unix system calls for LuaJIT

 What?
 An FFI implementation of the Linux kernel ABI for LuaJIT.
 This means you will be able to program all the functionality the Linux kernel provides to userspace directly in Lua.
 You can view it as a high level language equivalent of the busybox project in a way, although the functionality it provides is somewhat different, and the interface very different.

 Why?
 Making a C library for everything you want to bind is a pain, so I thought I would see what you could do without, and I want to do some low level system stuff in Lua.

-Currently working to support BSD (initially NetBSD).
-Nothing is working yet, but should be at least partially supported in the next release.
-For now you might want to use [LuaPosix](https://github.com/rrthomas/luaposix) if you want to write portable Unix code.
+There is a work in progress port to BSD systems, currently targetting NetBSD (32 bit) and OSX (64 bit).

 This code is beta.
 Interfaces will change in future.
 The code is riddled with TODOs.
 On the other hand it does work, and the changes at this stage will be smaller than in the past.

 ## Install

 You just need to put the ```.lua``` files somewhere that LuaJIT will find them, eg typically in ```/usr/local/share/lua/5.1/```.
 Kepe the directory structure there is.
-You can rmeove files from architectures you do not use.
+You can safely remove files from architectures and operating systems you do not use.

 You can install using ```luarocks install rockspec/ljsyscall-scm-1.rockspec``` or one of the other versions in that directory, which will pull the version from github and install in the right place.